changkevin51/Scrapyard/README.md

 ## Recently added

-- **Quick calc** writes the answer next to a handwritten `=` using on-device detection — no API key, simple arithmetic only.
+- **Quick calc (Beta)** writes the answer next to a handwritten `=` using on-device detection and calculation.
+No API key required.
+Currently only trained for simple arithmetic and may make mistakes.
 Toggle it in canvas settings.

 <div align="center">
 <img src="assets/branding/readme/quick_calc_demo.webp" alt="Quick calc: writing an equals sign and getting an on-device answer" width="360"/>